EvinNYOT/hello-world/README.md

 Hey All!

 I am Evin from Brooklyn.
-I enjoy technologyy working with great people.
+I enjoy techn and working with great people.